mrgrim/MUP/README.md

 ## Fixed Bugs

+### Vanilla Bugs

 Currently the mod provides fixes for the following bugs in 1.12.2:

 * [MC-4](https://bugs.mojang.com/browse/MC-4) - Item drops sometimes appear at the wrong location
+* [MC-1133](https://bugs.mojang.com/browse/MC-1133) - Whether or not a player experiences some effect is calculated based on
 * [MC-2025](https://bugs.mojang.com/browse/MC-2025) - Mobs going out of fenced areas/suffocate in blocks when loading
   chunks
+* [MC-2399](https://bugs.mojang.com/browse/MC-2399) - Transparent blocks visually use the brighter light level that they are next to
 * [MC-5694](https://bugs.mojang.com/browse/MC-5694) - High efficiency tools / fast mining destroys some blocks
   client-side only
 * [MC-9568](https://bugs.mojang.com/browse/MC-9568) - Mobs suffocate / go through blocks when growing up near a solid